Cinnamoon-dev/flask-social-network/README.md

 > python3 run.py </br>

 ### Running the Dockerized Application
 You can just skip the steps above and test the application using docker compose.
+Just run these two commands below and you can send HTTP Requests to port 4444 on localhost, by default.
+> docker compose up -d flask_db </br>
-> docker compose up </br>
+> docker compose up -d flask_app </br>